kubernetes-sigs/vsphere-csi-driver/docs/book/compatiblity_matrix.md

 - vSphere CSI driver is not supported on Windows based vCenter.
 - vSphere CSI driver is not supported on vSAN stretch cluster.
+- vSphere CSI driver does not support provisioning block or raw block volumes on the NFSv4 Datastore.